mendersoftware/mender-docs/03.Client-installation/02.Install-with-Debian-package/docs.md

 ### Option 1: Attended installation with a wizard

-The Mender package comes with a wizard that will let you easily configure and customize your installation.
-This option is recommended for new users.
+The Mender package comes with an install wizard that will let you configure and customize your installation.
+This is the recommended option for new users.

 To install and configure Mender run the following command: